Experiencing Teamlab Borderless Museum, Azabudai Hills, Tokyo

 Did you know there’s a second Teamlab museum in Tokyo?
 Teamlab Planets is similar in concept to Teamlab Planets, but is smaller and has some exhibits where you walk through water.

-Exhibits Not To Miss at Teamlab Borderless Museum
+Exhibits not to miss at Teamlab Borderless museum

-Spend a good amount of time in this musical exhibit.
+The Crystal World: I always spend a good amount of time in this musical exhibit.
 The lights dance along to the music of different songs, and the shooting-star-like finale was incredible!

 First you navigate through the infinite lights in the mirrored room.
 Eventually you reach an opening where you can stand back and enjoy being immersed in the art.